 Western Equine Encephalitis

 Western Equine Encephalitis is a virus transmitted through the bite of an infected mosquito.
-The transmission cycle is between wild birds and mosquitoes.
+The transmission cycle is between wild birds and mosquitoes - primarily Culex tarsalis.
 A mosquito will bite a bird infected with Western Equine Encephalitis and become infected.
 While looking for another blood meal, an infected mosquito can infect an uninfected bird, horse, or human.
 In past outbreaks, this disease has caused severe illness and death in horses.

-What are the signs and symptoms of Western Equine Encephalitis?
+Signs and symptoms of Western Equine Encephalitis are:

 - No Symptoms: Most of those infected with Western Equine Encephalitis will have no symptoms or signs and never feel sick